 Looking for a smaller festival this year?
 We’ve got you.
-Check out these small UK festivals that are just too good to miss.
+Check out these charming small UK festivals that triumph over big festivals any day.

 You know what they say, good things come in small packages.
 The same ethos can be carried over to festivals.
 We mean sure, Glastonbury and R&L are great.
 Amazing, even.
 But there’s something special about smaller festivals.